Sienci-Labs/gsender/README.md

 ## 🕣 Development History

 ### Open Beta 0.7.3 (Sept 20, 2021)
-* Code signed!
+* Code signed! (this means security certification - i.e. no more firewall warnings)
-* Various fixes for homing related functions
-* Categorized EEPROM settings
+* New recognized CNCs added and unrecognized devices are now accesible from the connection widget
 * UI fixes for incorrect baudrate
-* Unrecognized devices are now accesible from the connection widget
+* New EEPROM categories for easier navigation
+* Clearer Help menu
-* Clearer directions to help
+* More fixes and improvements to endstop-related functions
-* Updated firmware image
+* New LongMill default firmware that better supports endstops
 * Fix for jog not stopping immediately due to debounce
 * Various styling fixes